-Each day, we pair 2 or 3 students with a different blind traveller.
+In our morning briefings, your tour manager will pair 2 students with a different blind traveller each day.
 Swapping partners daily means that each traveller gets to know everyone else within the group.
 Blind travellers will tell their sighted partner how much they can see, and how they like to be guided.
 Then it’s off to explore!

 Our trips are hand made by our expert team.
 We first discuss your school’s requirements, expectations and budget for the trip.
 We have the expertise to advise different suitable destinations as well as the flexibility to tailor and suggest a programme that fits your budget.
 We endeavour to include as much as we can at the best possible value.

 You don’t need any experience of blindness to travel with us.
 All our blind travellers are completely independent and don’t need any additional assistance.
-Your role does not go beyond guiding and describing sights.
-Our tour managers bring expertise to the group, and will offer support whenever needed.
+The role of a sighted guide does not go beyond guiding and describing sights.
+Our expert tour managers will offer support whenever needed.